SmartlyDressedGames/Unturned-Docs/assets/outfit-asset.rst

 Outfit Assets
 =============

-A selection of clothing items that should be worn together when generating preview images for outfits.
+The OutfitAsset class allows for defining a selection of clothing items that should be worn together when generating preview images for outfits.
 Outfit preview images can be generated with the \[F1] menu available from the Workshop section of the main menu.

 Metadata
 --------